 LEARN is a non-profit educational organization that offers, at no charge, a wealth of information and resources for the English-speaking community in Quebec.
-Building on the merger of four organizations in July 2005, LEARN has developed a variety of resources.
+Building on the merger of three organizations in July 2005, LEARN has developed a variety of resources and services.

 LEARN is a driving force for educational innovation and practice.
 LEARN brings together the expertise and efforts of educators, students, parents and partners in our community to cultivate success for all learners.